CWS: A Brief History

-Church World Service was born in 1946, in the aftermath of World War II.
-Seventeen denominations came together to form an agency "to do in partnership what none of us could hope to do as well alone."
-The mission: Feed the hungry, clothe the naked, heal the sick, comfort the aged, shelter the homeless.
+Church World Service was born in the wake of the devastation of World War II.
+Seventeen Christian denominations came together “to do in partnership what none of us could hope to do as well alone.”

 In our early days, the CWS family mobilized more than 11 million pounds of food, clothing and medical supplies for war-torn Europe and Asia.
 In the United States, we began to welcome refugees who were looking to start new lives in safety, resettling more than 100,000 refugees in our first 10 years.